davesag/irMobile/README.md

 # ir-app

-An iOS and Android mobile app that uses the [ir-api](https://github.com/davesag/ir-api) to interact with Independent Reserve
+An iOS and Android mobile app that uses the [ir-api](https://github.com/davesag/ir-api) to interact with Independent Reserve.

+Note this is a 3rd Party app and is not developed by, or supported by Independent Reserve.

 ## Branches